bjornblissing/osgoculusviewer/README.md

 OsgOculusViewer
 ===============

+**NOTE** This is an experimental branch with the goal of having SDK based distortion rendering. **NOTE**

 An OsgViewer with support for the Oculus Rift

-Last tested against Oculus SDK 0.4.3 Beta
+Last compiled against Oculus SDK 0.4.4 Beta

 To be able to use the osgViewer::ViewConfig version you will need to use OpenSceneGraph 3.2.0 or later.